Owen County Courthouse (Indiana)

 The Owen County Courthouse is a historic courthouse located at Spencer, Indiana, United States.
 It was the work of Jesse Johnson and Christian Kanzler & Son and built in 1910–1911.
 It is a three-story, with basement, Classical Revival style limestone building.
 The flat roof is topped by a copper dome with four-sided Seth Thomas clock.

 It was listed on the National Register of Historic Places in 1994.

+In 2023, following the severe hail storm that damaged the copper dome, restoration efforts were initialized.

+But the date was delayed further into late 2025 because simply the time required for insurance claims progress and funding caused the progress to delay.

+The repairs were completed in October 2025.